Jesinug/psproject_counter/README.md

-# Getting Started with Create React App
+# A counter multibutton app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and materialize in Github Pages.

+Build 100% with React.
+Minimal styles with CSS.

 ## Available Scripts